-10 Burton v.
+&lt;sup>9 Burton v.
 Office of Employee Appeals, 30 A.3d 789 (D.C.
 2011).

-12 See Mezile v.
+&lt;sup>11 See Mezile v.
 D.C.
 Department on Disability Services, No. 2010 CA 004111 (D.C.
 Super.
 Ct.
 February 2, 2012).

-13 See Petition for Appeal (December 10, 2010).
+&lt;sup>12 See Petition for Appeal (December 10, 2010).

-- not to report to any assigned worksite or central administration offices, and escorted out of the building.
-14 - 2) Employee claims that Chancellor Rhee abused D.C.
-Code §1-624.08 and authorized the instant RIF to dismiss specific employees and avoid using adverse action procedures. - 3) She claims Chancellor Rhee was not the head of Agency on the effective date of the RIF, November 21, 2010.
-Employee claims that Chancellor Rhee was not authorized to identify her position to be abolished because she announced her resignation on October 13, 2010.
-She alleges that because Chancellor Rhee was no longer employed by Agency, she improperly issued the RIF Notice dated October 22, 2010. - 4) Employee also questions the statement in the RIF Notice that there is a limited right to appeal a RIF to this Office, citing a portion of the Washington Teacher's Union16 case, noting the following: "At the time of its creation, the Council described the OEA as an independent, personnel appeals authority which will hear all personnel related employee appeals," with Employee adding emphasis on the word 'all.'
-17 - 5) Employee questions the use of, and reasons for contracting out the positions eliminated in the instant RIF, as described in the October 8, 2010, RIF Authorization submitted by Agency.
+- 1) Employee alleges that although his RIF Notice stated that he would be separated on November 21, 2010, he "contends [that] the separation, for all intents and purposes, was actually effectuated on October 22, 2010," the date of the RIF Notice.
+He states that he was required to return all of Agency's equipment, his identification badge, was told not to report to any assigned worksite or central administration offices, and was escorted out of the building.
+Employee believes that due to these actions, Agency did not satisfy the thirty (30) day notice requirement.
+He also indicates that the RIF Notice did not give any reasons or cause for the RIF. - 2) He states that Chancellor Rhee abused D.C.
+Code §1-624.08 and authorized the instant RIF to dismiss specific employees and avoid using adverse action procedures. - 3) Employee claims Chancellor Rhee was not the head of Agency on the effective date of the RIF, November 21, 2010.
+He claims that Chancellor Rhee was not authorized to identify his position to be abolished because she announced her resignation on October 13, 2010, and there was no other indication of a different resignation date.
+He alleges that because Chancellor Rhee was no longer employed by Agency, she improperly issued the RIF Notice dated October 22, 2010. - 4) Employee questions the statement in the RIF Notice that there is a limited right to appeal a RIF to this Office, citing a portion of the Washington Teacher's Union case, noting the following: "At the time of its creation, the Council described the OEA as an independent, personnel appeals authority which will hear all personnel related employee appeals," with Employee adding emphasis on the word 'all.'
+16 - 5) He also questions the use of, and reasons for contracting out the positions eliminated in the instant RIF, as described in the October 8, 2010, RIF Authorization submitted by Agency.
 Employee takes particular issue with Agency's assertion that it would now "be able to establish incentive structures that encourage contactors to address the needs of DCPS students without encouraging the contractors to act in such a manner as to preserve their jobs."
-She states that based on this intention, the RIF was not the appropriate action to be taken.
-Employee also suggests that if she was addressing the needs of students to preserve her job, "then the Chancellor was obligated to follow Title 5, Adverse Action Procedures of the CBA between the Council of School Officers and DCPS."
-18 - 6) She alleges that there was no true budgetary reduction because the NPU received a 7% increase according to the District of Columbia Annual Operating Budget/Capitol Plan for FY 2010.
-19 Employee also claims that the costs associated with replacing Placement Specialists in NPU by hiring contractors exceeded the amount of money proposed to be saved by conducting the instant RIF. - 7) Employee references an August 15, 2012 press release as evidence that Agency has not operated under a fiscal emergency in over ten years.
-20 She claims that Agency has not offered any evidence 1) of budgetary constraints at the time of the RIF; 2) to support the reorganization of NPU; 3) to show that a curtailment of work was necessary; or 4) that the competitive level was eliminated. - 8) By using contractors in substitution of Placement Specialists, Employee submits that work existed and there was no true curtailment of work.
-Referring to Chancellor Rhee's statement that NPU would function more properly by use of contractors, Employee argues that "if the unit is functioning, then the competitive area has not been eliminated."21
+Employee states that based on this intention, the RIF was not the appropriate action to be taken.
+He also suggests that if he was addressing the needs of students to preserve his job, "then the Chancellor was obligated to follow Title 5, Adverse Action Procedures of the CBA between the Council of School Officers and DCPS."
+17 - 6) Employee alleges that there was no true budgetary reduction because the NPU received a 7% increase according to the District of Columbia Annual Operating Budget/Capitol Plan for FY 2010.
+18 Employee also claims that the costs associated with replacing Placement Specialists in NPU by hiring contractors exceeded the amount of money proposed to be saved by conducting the instant RIF. - 7) Referencing an August 15, 2012 press release, Employee claims that Agency has not operated under a fiscal emergency in over ten years.
+19 He claims that Agency has not

-16 960 A.2d 1123.
+960 A.2d 1123.

-14 Employee Brief, p.
-2 (October 31, 2012).
+&lt;sup>13 Employee Brief, p.
+1 (October 31, 2012).

-15 Id., Tab 2.
+&lt;sup>14 Id., Tab 2.

-17Employee Brief, p.
-2, Tab 3 (October 31, 2012).
+&lt;sup>16Employee Brief, p.
+2; Tab 3 (October 31, 2012).

-19 Id., Tab 7.
+&lt;sup>18 Id., Tab 7.